pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 * Single supplement: $ ....
 * Group size: min 5, max 8
 * Experience level: Anyone is welcome, from beginners to professionals
-* Each participating will receive a free set of professional Canon gear in both camps to use during the expedition, more information below
+* Each participating will receive a free set of professional Canon equipment in both camps to use during the expedition, more information below

 ### Day-to-day itinerary